jsgitit/Bitcoin/README.md

 I'll be storing BTC related info here.

-# If you find something useful, please send BTC to my address  :)
+# If you would like to buy me a coffee, please send BTC to my address  :)

 # BTC